Helping Your Reedie: Frequently Asked Questions from Parents and Family Members

 Q. What is Reed doing to reduce sexual assault and other interpersonal violence?

 A. Sexual assault, dating and domestic violence, and stalking are not tolerated, and these actions are prohibited by the Discriminatory Harassment and Sexual Misconduct policy found at reed.edu.
 Reed has adopted a whole-community approach to sexual violence prevention, which is coordinated by the Sexual Assault Prevention and Response (SAPR) program.
 Prevention strategy is based primarily on the bystander intervention model: all community members can recognize potentially risky situations and safely respond to make sure people stay unharmed.
-Incoming students take an online course, "Think About It," before they arrive on campus.
+Incoming students take an online course, “Haven: Sexual Assault Prevention,” before they arrive on campus.
 Students attend two sessions during orientation week: in the first, students meet the people involved in sexual assault prevention and response on campus, and in the second, upperclassmen lead small group discussions on talking about sex and consent.
 SAPR peer educators also hold dorm talks throughout the year on topics related to sexual and relationship violence.
 The training received by new staff and faculty also discusses the importance of prevention and intervention.

 Q. What resources are available for someone concerned about sexual assault, relationship abuse, or stalking?

-A. The sexual assault prevention and response (SAPR) program staff (Assistant Dean Rowan Frost and student advocates) can give support and information and explain options to survivors and their allies.
+A. The sexual assault prevention and response (SAPR) program staff (Assistant Dean Rowan Frost and student advocates) can give confidential support and information and explain options to survivors and their allies.
 The student advocates, who receive more than 45 hours of training and ongoing supervision, may be contacted on the SAPR support line, by text, email, or in person.
 Counseling is available for students from health & counseling services.
 For information about other resources, both on- and off-campus, search for “sexual assault prevention and response” on reed.edu.

 Q. What happens if a student is a victim of sexual assault, dating or domestic violence, or stalking?